adif97/ToDoList/README.md

+**To-Do List Project**
+In this project, I built a simple To-Do List application.

+**Features:**
-In this project I built a simple ToDo List.
-The user can see the current tasks list, add, edit and delete tasks.
-All tasks stored in DB, including the deleted tasks.
+* Users can see the current task list.
+* Add, edit, and delete tasks.
+* All tasks are stored in a database, including deleted tasks.

-How it works? client side: (React and use of bootstrap) Create - responsible for creation of new task Home - responsible for the exsiting tasks and the view httpUtil - includes the functions which connected to the server Server side: (Node.js, Express) Models > todo - contains the structure of a task in the DB index - responsible for the connection with the DB Database: MongoDB

-Prerequisites: download and install node.js make sure npm is running > npm -v install MongoDB and make sure it runs locally download the files in the project folder > npm run for the client side: todolist > open the terminal > npm run dev > go to the interface you got for the server side: server > open the terminal > npm start
+**How It Works?**
+***Client Side:***
+Built with React and Bootstrap
+* Create Component: Responsible for creating new tasks.
+* Home Component: Responsible for displaying existing tasks and managing the overall view.
+* httpUtil: Contains the functions to connect with the server.

+***Server Side:***
+Node.js and Express
+* Models > todo: Defines the structure of a task in the database.
+* index.js: Handles the database connection and server logic.

+***Database:***
+MongoDB
+All tasks are stored and retrieved from MongoDB.

+**Prerequisites:**
+* Download and install node.js
+* Make sure npm is running > npm -v
+* Install MongoDB and make sure it runs locally
+* Download the files

+***Running the Project:***
+Client Side:
+* Navigate to the todolist folder.
+* Open a terminal and run:
+npm install
+npm run dev
+* Open the URL provided in the terminal output to access the app.
+Server Side:
+* Navigate to the server folder.
+* Open a terminal and run:
+npm install
+npm start

+**If there is any missing module or library, install it using npm install**